nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl_srv.rst

 The On event lets the Light LC Server know that there is activity in the room.
 It can be generated by light switches and sensors.

-Light switches can implement one of the following models to send On messages that turn the Light LC Server on:
+* Light switches can implement one of the following models to send On messages that turn the Light LC Server on:

   * The :ref:`bt_mesh_onoff_cli_readme` model -- which should publish to the Light LC Server's extended Generic OnOff Server model.
   * The :ref:`bt_mesh_light_ctrl_cli_readme` model -- which should publish Light OnOff Set messages to the Light LC Server.

-Occupancy sensors may also trigger the On event, depending on the current state and occupancy mode:
+* Occupancy sensors can also trigger the On event, depending on the current state and occupancy mode:

-* If the occupancy mode is enabled, sensor readings that indicating activity can trigger an On event at any time.
+  * If the occupancy mode is enabled, sensor readings that indicate activity can trigger an On event at any time.
   * If the occupancy mode is disabled, sensors cannot turn the lights on, but they will still prevent lights from turning off.

-The following sensor types may also trigger the On event:
+The following sensor types can also trigger the On event:

-Motion sensed : :cpp:var:`bt_mesh_sensor_motion_sensed`
+Motion sensed - :cpp:var:`bt_mesh_sensor_motion_sensed`
    Any sensor value higher than 0 triggers an On event in the Light LC Server state machine.
    Messages with a value of 0 are ignored.

-People count : :cpp:var:`bt_mesh_sensor_people_count`
+People count - :cpp:var:`bt_mesh_sensor_people_count`
-   Any sensor value higher than 0 triggers an On event in the Light LC Server state machine.
+   Any sensor value higher than ``0`` triggers an On event in the Light LC Server state machine.
-   Messages with a value of 0 are ignored.
+   Messages with a value of ``0`` are ignored.

-Presence detected : :cpp:var:`bt_mesh_sensor_presence_detected`
+Presence detected - :cpp:var:`bt_mesh_sensor_presence_detected`
    Messages with a ``true`` value triggers an On event in the Light LC Server state machine.
    Messages with a ``false`` value are ignored.

-Time since motion sensed : :cpp:var:`bt_mesh_sensor_time_since_motion_sensed`
+Time since motion sensed - :cpp:var:`bt_mesh_sensor_time_since_motion_sensed`
-   When the sensor's *Time since motion sensed* value is lower than the Light LC Server's occupancy delay, the Light LC Server starts a timer that expires at the time equal to motion sensed time plus occupancy delay.
+   When the sensor's *Time since motion sensed* value is lower than the Light LC Server's occupancy delay, the Light LC Server starts a timer that expires at the time equal to *Motion sensed* plus *occupancy delay*.
    When this timer expires, an On event is generated.

 .. note::